Gateway on Azure Container App

 Prerequisites

-The steps below will demonstrate how to set the environment for deploying the Gateway.
+The steps below demonstrate how to configure an Azure Container Apps environment to deploy the Gateway.

 Log in to your Azure Account: